nickbrandt/GitLab/doc/user/project/merge_requests/index.md

 > Introduced in [GitLab Ultimate][products] 11.7.

 CAUTION: **Warning:** Automatic Patch creation is only available for a subset of [Dependency Scanning](dependency_scanning.md).
-At the only Node.JS projects managed with yarn are supported.
+At the moment only Node.JS projects managed with yarn are supported.

 Some Vulnerabilities can be fixed by applying a patch provided by us.
 To apply the fix: